globaltravelreport/global-travel-report/content/articles/1-discover-manila-your-ultimate-guide-to-flying-from-austral.md

 imageLink: 'https://unsplash.com'
 slug: 1-discover-manila-your-ultimate-guide-to-flying-from-austral
 metaTitle: 'Embarking on a Manila Adventure: A Guide for Australian Travelers'
-metaDescription: |-

-  Embarking on a Manila Adventure: A Guide for Australian Travelers...
+metaDescription: 'Embarking on a Manila Adventure: A Guide for Australian Travelers...'
 keywords: ''
 originalTitle: 'Embarking on a Manila Adventure: A Guide for Australian Travelers'
 published: 'true'